What is the Nikkei Index?

 The Nikkei Index, also commonly referred to as the Nikkei 225, is the most recognized Japanese stock market index.
 It comprises Japan’s top 225 companies that are listed on the Tokyo Stock Exchange.
-The Nikkei Index considered an important measure of the Japanese stock market and the performance of the Japanese economy.
+The Nikkei Index is considered an important measure of the Japanese stock market and the performance of the Japanese economy.

 Unlike other indices whose stocks are ordered by market capitalization, the constituent stocks in Nikkei Index are listed by share price.
 Stock prices are denominated in Japanese Yen, and its components are reviewed once each year in September.